-ELL summer interns will produce materials for use on large-scale, high-stakes standardized tests of English language and English-language teaching proficiency.
+ELL summer interns will produce materials for use on large-scale, high-stakes standardized tests of English-language proficiency.
 Each intern will work on one of the following:

 - TOEFL iBT® Test